intro-sde/RecommBot-UI/README.md

 Execution:

 Step 1.
-Clone the github repository in your local machine
+Clone the github repository in your local machine.

 Step 2.
 Import the project into Eclipse IDE.